DataDog/kics/documentation/rules/k8s/service_account_key_file_not_properly_set.md

 ### Description

- When using `kube-apiserver`, the `--service-account-key-file` flag should be set.
+ When a container runs `kube-apiserver`, the `--service-account-key-file` flag should be set to a PEM-encoded key file.
+This enables the API server to validate service account tokens presented to it.
+The rule flags `kube-apiserver` containers that do not include this flag.

 ## Compliant Code Examples